apiato/apiato/docs/_docs/miscellaneous/upgrade-guide.md

 order: 20
 ---

-## Upgrade from v5.0 to 7.0:
+## Upgrade Apiato from version 5.0 to 7.0:

 > Estimated upgrading time is 30 minutes.

+By upgrading to `Apiato 7.0` you can benefit from all the features provided by `Laravel 5.5`.

+*This upgrade is simple.*

-This upgrade is simple.
-You just have to do the following changes.
+You just have to do the following changes found at the [GitHub Comparison Tool](https://github.com/apiato/apiato/compare/5.0...master).

-You can view the changes with the GitHub comparison tool [here](https://github.com/apiato/apiato/compare/5.0...master).
+Note: Some of the files are not required to be upgraded.
+And some of them, can be simply replaced by the new files (copy a file content from the Apiato repository and replace it with your older version).

 Hint: You can do a git merge and solve the conflicts, if you don't want to manually do the changes commit by commit.

-## Upgrade from 4.1 to 5.0:
+## Upgrade Apiato from version 4.1 to 5.0:

 > Estimated upgrading time is 15 minutes.